10 Things I Hate About You: Plot

-Cameron James, a new student at Padua High School in the Seattle area, immediately becomes smitten with beautiful and popular sophomore Bianca Stratford.
-Geeky Michael Eckman warns him that she is vapid and conceited, and that her overprotective single father Walter, an obstetrician worried about teenage pregnancy, does not allow her or her shrewish older sister Kat, a senior, to date until they graduate.
-Kat is accepted to Sarah Lawrence College in New York, but Walter wants her to stay close to home and attend his alma mater, the University of Washington.
-Frustrated by Bianca's insistence and Kat's rebelliousness, Walter relents and declares that Bianca may date only when Kat does, knowing that Kat's unsocial attitude will greatly complicate it.
+Cameron James, a new student at Padua High School in the Seattle area, becomes smitten with beautiful and popular sophomore Bianca Stratford.
+Geeky Michael Eckman warns him she is vapid and conceited, and that her overprotective single father Walter, an obstetrician worried about teenage pregnancy, has forbidden her or her shrewish older sister Kat, a senior, to date until they graduate.
+Frustrated by Bianca's insistence and Kat's rebelliousness, Walter declares that Bianca may date only when Kat does, knowing Kat's unsocial attitude will make it very difficult.

-When Cameron asks Bianca out, she informs him of her father's new rule and suggests he find someone willing to date Kat so that Bianca can freely date affluent senior Joey Donner.
-Cameron selects Australian "bad boy" Patrick Verona, who initially frightens him with his attitude.
-Michael convinces Joey to pay Patrick to ask out Kat, to which Patrick agrees, but Kat rebuffs his first few advances.
-After Michael and Cameron probe Bianca for information on Kat's preferences, Patrick begins to win Kat's interest.
-She goes to a party with him, enabling Bianca and her best friend Chastity Church to tag along, greatly upsetting Walter.
+When Cameron asks Bianca out, she informs him of her father's new rule and suggests he find someone willing to date Kat; unbeknownst to Cameron, Bianca wants to date affluent and popular senior Joey Donner.

+Cameron selects Australian "bad boy" Patrick Verona.
+Michael convinces Joey to pay Patrick to ask out Kat.
+Patrick agrees, but Kat rebuffs his first few advances.
+After Michael and Cameron probe Bianca for information on Kat's likes and dislikes, he begins to win Kat's interest.
+Kat goes to a party with Patrick, enabling Bianca and her best friend Chastity Church to tag along.

-At the party, Kat becomes upset upon seeing Bianca with Joey, and responds by getting intoxicated.
-Patrick attends to her, and she starts to open up to him, expressing her interest in forming a band.
-When Kat attempts to kiss him, Patrick pulls away, causing her to depart, infuriated.
+At the party, Kat becomes upset upon seeing Bianca with Joey, responding by getting drunk.
+Patrick attends to her, and after leaving the party, she starts to open up to him, expressing her interest in forming a band.
+When Kat attempts to kiss him, Patrick pulls away, causing her to depart, infuriated and embarrassed.
 Meanwhile, Bianca upsets Cameron by ignoring him for Joey, but she soon realizes that Joey is shallow and self-absorbed.
-When she asks Cameron to drive her home, he admits his feelings for her are genuine and her treatment of him has frustrated him, and she reconciliatorily kisses him.
+When she asks Cameron to drive her home, he calls her selfish for the way she treated him and says his feelings for her are true.
+Bianca kisses him before leaving.